damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ```
-1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create a confidential issue called 'Offboarding (NAME), per (DATE)' in [the peopleops issue tracker](https://gitlab.com/gitlab-com/peopleops/issues) with relevant lines of the master offboarding checklist and /cc @abby, @brittany, @joan.
+1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create a confidential issue called 'Offboarding (NAME), per (DATE)' in [the peopleops issue tracker](https://gitlab.com/gitlab-com/peopleops/issues) with relevant lines of the master offboarding checklist and /cc @amatthews, @brittanyr, @jparrow.

 #### For GitLab BV Belgium only